ajponte/NFLPlayerSentiments/README.md

 python NFLplayerSentiments.py 'Aldon Smith'

 > python NFLplayerSentiments.py 'Jim Harbaugh'
-> Based on the query, Jim Harbaugh has a sentiment value of .00956001
+>> Based on the query, Jim Harbaugh has a sentiment value of .00956001

+The number returned, the sentiment value, is an integer value between
++ or - 1, inclusive.